loris-imageserver/loris/README.md

 Installation Instructions
 -------------------------
+Loris is only supported on Python 2.7.x.
+If you need to use Python 2.6, Loris v2.1.0 is the last version to support it.

-These instructions are known to work on Ubuntu 12.04 or greater and Python 2.6.3 or greater (but less than 3.0.0).
+These instructions are known to work on Ubuntu 12.04 or greater and Python 2.7.x (but not 3.x).
 See below for some help with RedHat/CentOS and Debian.

 **Do Not!** Run `setup.py` until you've read the following: